mizatch/LoadTestTools/README.md

 ```

-# Getting to the data
+# Getting to the data from within a SpecFlow test

 Any data which is returned by a Drill/Hammer operation is stored in SpecFlow's ScenarioContext.